ilyasergey/pnp/README.md

-# Lecture notes for a short course on proving/programming in Coq via SSReflect
+# Lecture notes on proving/programming in Coq/Ssreflect

 ## Building the project and the book